KiranKeertipati/cse15l-lab-reports/lab2.md

 ![StringServer_Code](StringServer_Code.png)

-This is my code in `StringServer.jav`.
+Above is my code in `StringServer.jav`.
+This code shows a string on the web browser.
+And concatinates the next string on the next line of the browser.

 ![StringServer_Hello](StringServer_Hello.png)